-In his first 100 days, Biden refashions himself as a transformational leader amid crises
+As a candidate, Biden promised ‘results, not a revolution.’
+Then covid changed everything.

 “He is a White guy in a country that still values the words of White men, and so whether or not he and, say, I or Alexandria are using the same words, the fact is, we still have a country that values the words of White men more,” Jayapal said, referring to Rep. Alexandria Ocasio-Cortez (D-N.Y.).

-Many of Biden’s proposals, she added, “are popular ideas that resonate with workers everywhere, but I can guarantee you Joe Biden talking about that goes off better, because I happen to be a Brown immigrant women — and he’s the president, too.”
+Many of Biden’s proposals, she added, “are popular ideas that resonate with workers everywhere, but I can guarantee you Joe Biden talking about that goes off better, because I happen to be a Brown immigrant woman — and he’s the president, too.”

 Murray described Biden as “one of the most adaptive politicians we’ve seen,” saying the 46th president is “a person who has evolved and changed and adapted and is now leading in this moment in a form that is the sum of many parts, of all these different phases and experiences he’s had.”